-Build the awareness as well as acquire the skills of dealing with and accepting diversity and differences.
+Build awareness as well as acquire the skills of dealing with and accepting diversity and differences.

-You will grow the ability to act and relate appropriately and effectively in various diversity and cultural context.
+You will grow the ability to act and relate appropriately and effectively in various diversity and cultural contexts.

 Discuss the importance of not assuming sameness especially in a new environment and the impact of doing so.